- Create an account with local online exchange

 - Wire transfer foreign currency to an exchange that deals with that foreign currency (if the exchange allows this)

 Facebook and online forums can be a bit risky as you are placing blind trust in the seller to fulfill the sale after you transfer them the money.
 You also need to have some knowledge on wallets and have one setup in order to receive your cryptocurrency.
-With the advent They are also not as common.
+They are also not as common.

 You reduce such risks through an online exchange.
-On top of this, as more online exchanges pop up, each will offer different features or enhancements.
 Most exchanges now: